emonhoque/mediux-yaml-downloader/README.md

 # 🎞️ Mediux YAML Downloader

-A desktop GUI tool (tested on Windows) to download episode title cards based on Mediux YAML configuration files and The Movie Database (TMDb) metadata.
+A desktop GUI tool (tested on Windows) to download episode title cards, show posters, season posters, and backgrounds based on Mediux YAML configuration files and The Movie Database (TMDb) metadata.

+---

 ## 📦 Features

 - Paste YAML from [Mediux](https://mediux.pro) directly.
 - Automatically fetch show titles and episode names from TMDb.
-- Downloads missing episode title cards into the correct folder structure.
+- Downloads:
+  - 🖼️ Missing **episode title cards**
+  - 🎭 **Show posters** as `poster.jpg`
+  - 🌌 **Backgrounds** as `background.jpg`
+  - 📦 **Season posters** as `seasonXX.jpg`, or `specials.jpg` for Season 0
+- Folder `Season 0` is renamed to `Specials`
-- Skips existing images automatically.
+- Skips already downloaded images automatically
+- Persistent settings:
+  - Remembers your TMDb API key
-- Customizable destination directory.
+  - Remembers your last used destination folder
-- Built-in progress bar and logging.
+- Built-in progress bar and real-time logging
+- GUI for folder browsing and API key management
-- Easy to convert into a standalone `.exe`.
+- Easy to convert into a standalone `.exe`

 ---